Posted on Leave a comment

 Best Overall

-• Designed specifically for lattes
+• Designed for lattes

 • Smooth, approachable taste